-Search tip: Use Roger to find books available at the UC San Diego Library another UC campus or to request a book from libraries around the world.
+Search tip: Use UC Library Search to find books (including ebooks) available at the UC San Diego Library another UC campus or to request a book from libraries around the world.
 You can also use Circuit to find books in other San Diego libraries.

 Search tip: Remember, though, that you're only searching basic cataloging information about the book (not the book contents itself) so keep your search general.